-- U.S. Political Systems (GOVT-008);
+- GOVT 020 U.S. Political Systems (formerly GOVT 008)

-- Elements of Political Theory (GOVT-117); and
+- GOVT 080 Elements of Political Theory (formerly GOVT 117)

 Students may take no more than four of the six electives in any one subfield and must include at least on in political theory.

 During the junior or senior year, students are required to take one Department Seminar.
-These seminars, which count as one of the six electives, will be indicated in the semester course listings as “Department Seminar:” or “DEP SEM:” on the Registrar’s course listings.
+These seminars, which count as one of the six electives, will be indicated in the course title as “Dept Sem:” on the Registrar’s course listings.

 Students who minor in government must take the four introductory courses of the Government major and any two electives.
-Students can credit no more than one course taken outside of the department to the minor.
+Students can receive credit for no more than one course taken outside of the department to the minor.
 Transfer students may receive credit for up to two political science courses taken at another college or university.

 For more information about the requirements for a major or minor in Government, please see the Undergraduate Program Handbook.

 Please see the Government Honors Program for information about the specific requirements for honor students.